NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/UpperAirwayAirflowSimulation/README.md

 ![Description of picture](Example2.jpg)
 ![Some more images](Example2.jpg)
 -->
-I managed to smooth the models whith surface toolbox and succesfully imported this to the finite element software.
+I managed to smooth the models with surface toolbox and successfully imported this to the finite element software.

 ![SurfaceToolbox](surfacetoolbox.PNG)